 If the agencies in countries work in isolation or internally on this issue they may take longer to get to the same set of ideas, overlook some ideas and/or prioritise less efficiently.

 Wildland fire management professionals around the world in fire, land management and related agencies that fill policy, management, incident command or field roles and supporting specialists.
-If you are in the Southern Hemisphere and just coming out of the fire season, please read all questions in terms of what measures you have implemented, rather than will implement.

 This study has received no funding.